MeteoSwiss/opendata-ground-based-measurements/README.md

 > [!NOTE]
 > For **climate analyses**, use the corresponding [homogeneous time series data](https://github.com/MeteoSwiss/opendata-climate-data/blob/main/README.md#d-climate-data) instead.

 ### 1.1.
-Data , update frequency, format and volume
+Data granularity, update frequency, format and volume
 If you require hourly, daily, monthly or annual values, we strongly recommend that you download the corresponding aggregated [data ](https://github.com/MeteoSwiss/ogd-general/tree/main#data-) `T`, `H`, `D`, `M`, `Y` and [update frequency](https://github.com/MeteoSwiss/opendata-download/blob/main/README.md#update-frequency) hourly (`now`), daily (`recent`) or yearly (`historical`) for each station.

 Time series can begin before the introduction of automatic measurements in the year 1981; the three manually measured values per day are stored as individual 10-minute values (synoptic observations).